-To be eligible for the bachelor's degree, the student must complete no fewer than the last 42 credit hours of course work at Converse.
-Exception: Upon approval of the appropriate dean, a student may be permitted to complete up to six of the last 42 hours at another accredited institution.
-Ordinarily this exception does not apply to students who have earned a total of only 42 hours of course work at Converse.
+To be eligible for the bachelor's degree, the student must complete no fewer than the last 42 credit hours of coursework at Converse.
+Exception: Upon approval of the Associate Vice President for Academic Affairs a student may be permitted to complete up to six of the last 42 hours at another accredited institution.
+Ordinarily this exception does not apply to students who have earned a total of only 42 hours of coursework at Converse.